HISPlayer/UnityWebGL-SDK/update-the-sdk.md

 # Update the SDK

 Through this guide, you will be introduced how to update the SDK if you already have installed the SDK previously.
+Please, restart the Editor before continuing.

 ## Remove Old Package